-When real property is ordered to be foreclosed in Beaufort County, a judge called a Master in Equity (The Honorable Marvin H. Dukes, III) will issue an order directing that the mortgage premises (or part thereof as required to satisfy the claim established) be sold by or under the direction of the Master.
+When real property is ordered to be foreclosed upon in Beaufort County, the Master in Equity (The Honorable Marvin H. Dukes, III) will issue an order directing that the mortgaged premises (or part thereof as required to satisfy the claim established) be sold by or under the direction of the Master.

 The judgment will also specify the amount of good faith deposit necessary at the time of the sale, which is five (5%) percent of the successful bid at the sale, and must be made by 3:00 p.m. that same day.
 This deposit is required to be in certified funds, and is not refundable.
 The plaintiff or any other party may be a purchaser on such a sale.
 You have thirty (30) days to comply with the balance of the bid with certified funds.

 Some plaintiffs seek a deficiency judgment against the defendant.
 This means the plaintiff is not only foreclosing its mortgage but is seeking a money judgment also.
 Unless the pleadings state that no personal deficiency judgment is demanded or any right to such judgment is expressly waived in writing, the bidding will not be closed on the day of sale but remains open until the thirtieth (30) day after such sale exclusive of the day of the sale.
 When the sale is reopened for final bidding the highest bid is accepted.
 The plaintiff can only bid at the first sale.